 OTIS Foundation (03 5444 1184)

-The OTIS Foundation offers free retreats in selected locations, available free of charge for people with breast cancer.
-Located in Victoria, NSW, NT Qld and SA, they offer a place to take time out to relax, contemplate and regroup.
+The OTIS Foundation offers retreats in selected locations, available free of charge for people with breast cancer, and their families.
+Located in Victoria, NSW, NT Qld, SA and Tasmania, they offer a place to take time out to relax, contemplate and regroup.
 Each retreat is located in a beautiful environment, allowing guests to draw on nature for strength and comfort.

 The Corporate Angel Network of Australia includes corporations and individuals in hospitals, cancer and leukaemia support groups, aviation companies and businesses who work together to assist patients affected by cancer, and their families.